MovingBlocks/Logistics/backstage/README.md

 If running on older Docker installs the Backstage-provided `Dockerfile` may need to be built with `DOCKER_BUILDKIT=1 ` preceding the `build-image` command in `package.json` (and can have its default sqlite3 piece removed - but TODO that then may break something else from lacking Python)

+* `yarn install` - probably only need to do this once / rarely
+* `yarn tsc` - compile some typescript
+* `yarn build:backend` to make sure the backend is built
+* `yarn build-image` to then trigger an outright built Docker image

+You may be able to skip the `docker build` step below and just tag the image produced via yarn accordingly.

 ### Publishing images to GitHub

-Say we have a `Dockerfile` in a directory ready to build as "some-image-name" and use somewhere.
-It must include either following snippet to map seamlessly to a GitHub Packages repo:
+The `Dockerfile` being built must include either following snippet to map seamlessly to a GitHub Packages repo:

 * `LABEL org.opencontainers.image.source=https://github.com/MovingBlocks/Logistics`
 * `LABEL org.opencontainers.image.source=https://github.com/Cervator/ArtifactoryFuns`